kcmw3e/rirekisho/assets/README.md

 ## Template

-This is what the template looks like without modificaiton:
+This is what the template looks like without modification:

 ![Template Resume](thumbnail.png "Template Resume")

 ## Quick Start

-If you just a quick copy-paste-modify start:
+If you just want a quick copy-paste-modify start:

 ```typst
 #import "@preview/resumania:1.0.0": *